Story at a glance:

 “In the future, we will create buildings that are essentially material banks whereby the materials a building contains are selected based upon principles of circular design, material health, and design for disassembly and recovery,” Stacy Glass, vice president at the Cradle to Cradle Products Innovation Institute, previously wrote for gb&d.
 “In turn, this approach will help owners realize greater economic value, occupants will have improved health, and the environment will bear less of the burden of growth and consumption.”

-Whether you’re sourcing raw materials directly or purchasing them through a manufacturer, care should be taken to ensure that those raw materials were harvested in a sustainable, regenerative manner—that is, they are replenished at a faster rate than they are extracted.
+Whether you’re sourcing raw materials directly or purchasing them through a manufacturer, care should be taken to ensure those raw materials were harvested in a sustainable, regenerative manner—or that they are replenished at a faster rate than they are extracted.

 Construction-grade timber and wood products, for example, should only ever be sourced from manufacturers or material providers that utilize timber from FSC or Sustainable Forestry Initiative (SFI) certified forests.
 These forests are managed to strict social, economic, and environmental standards to ensure that biodiversity is preserved and that local peoples’ benefit from the activity.

-The reuse of existing materials—even high-carbon materials like concrete and plastic—should be made priority whenever possible, as reusing these assets ultimately eliminates more waste and reduces the overall demand for new materials.
+That said, the reuse of existing materials—even non-sustainable materials like concrete and plastic—should be made priority whenever possible, as reusing these assets ultimately eliminates more waste and reduces the overall demand for new materials.
+Rubber, for example, has an extremely high potential for reuse, with many rubber goods manufacturers—like Ecore—incorporating recycled rubber in their products.
+A leading manufacturer of recycled rubber flooring, Ecore diverts approximately 430 million pounds of commercial tires from landfills each year and boasts over 1,500 product variations made from reclaimed rubber.

 While a circular economy primarily seeks to eliminate waste, there is also a focus on reducing pollution and the use of harmful chemicals and compounds in materials and products; we want these resources to be kept in circulation for as long as possible without compromising human and environmental health in the process.